levinzx/NA-CORDEX-CMIP6-CORNELL/README.md

     - Well correspondence between SST and SEAICE over the ocean (e.g., use the same interpolation methods to produce fields over the ocean.
 The interpolation methods can be different over lakes, but preferably the same).
 5)	For future simulations, the changes in each LULC category are added to the historical LULC fields since WRF and MPI have very different land surface categories.
     - Changes in MPI land categories, in terms of total forest, shrub, cropland, grassland etc., are calculated.
 Then the changes are mapped to WRF sub-categories based on the fraction of each sub-category to the total.
     - MPI doesn't have an urban category.
-Therefore, the urban changes are based on urban fraction dataset by Gao and O’Neill urban fraction dataset by [Gao, J., & O'Neill, B.C.
+Therefore, the urban changes are based on urban fraction dataset by Gao and O’Neill urban fraction dataset.
+See [Gao, J., & O'Neill, B.C.
 (2020).
 Mapping global urban land for the 21st century with data-driven simulations and Shared Socioeconomic Pathways.
 Nature Communications](https://doi.org/10.1038/s41467-020-15788-7).

 ## **WRF preparation:**
 1)	Enables PNETCDF feature in the namelist.input